dzianis-babuskin/files_classificator/README.md

-#The script for files classification in pwd
+#The script for files classification in specified location